 In Person: Canadian Transportation Agency, 60 Laval Street, Unit 01, Gatineau, QC, J8X 3G9

 If you do not provide your contact information, the Agency will not be able to respond to your inquiry.

 You have the right to request access to your personal information and also to request corrections if you believe that your personal information is erroneous or incomplete

-The nature of the Internet is such that Web servers automatically collect certain information about a visit to a website, including the visitor’s Internet Protocol (IP) address.
+The nature of the Internet is such that web servers automatically collect certain information about a visit to a website, including the visitor’s Internet Protocol (IP) address.
 IP addresses are unique numbers assigned by Internet Service Providers (ISP) to all devices used to access the Internet.
 Web servers automatically log the IP addresses of visitors to their sites.
-The IP address, on its own, does not identify an individual.
-However, in certain circumstances, such as with the co-operation of an ISP for example, it could be used to identify an individual using the site.
-For this reason, the Government of Canada considers the IP address to be personal information, particularly when combined with other data automatically collected when visitor requests a Web page such as the page or pages visited, date and time of the visit.
+The Agency considers the IP address to be personal information, particularly when combined with other data automatically collected when a visitor requests a web page, such as the page or pages visited, date and time of the visit.

 Digital Markers (including cookies)

-A digital marker is a resource created by the visitors’ browser in order to remember certain pieces of information for the Web server to reference during the same or subsequent visit to the website.
+A digital marker is a resource created by the visitors’ browser in order to remember certain pieces of information for the web server to reference during the same or subsequent visit to the website.
 Examples of digital markers are “cookies” or HTML5 web storage.
 Some examples of what digital markers do are as follows:

 - they allow a website to recognize a previous visit each time the visitor accesses the site;